kennethclemmensen/kennethclemmensen.dk/public/wp-content/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 17.7.1 =
+Release Date: December 1st, 2021

+Bugfixes:

+* Fixes a bug where the notification to start configuring Yoast SEO would also been shown on existing installations.
+* Fixes a bug where Yoast addons would not inherit the auto-update settings from Yoast SEO.
+* Fixes a bug where changing the auto-update settings of another plugin could stop Yoast addons from being auto-updated.

 = 17.7 =
 Release Date: November 30th, 2021